2023 Solar Incentives Guide for Palisades Park, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-Various kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be handled by the New Jersey government, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
+Incentives might include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are handled by the New Jersey government or by your utility company, county or municipality.
+Types of solar incentives might include:

-- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that is generally considered part of your taxable income.
-Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
-Incentives like these are typically handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
+In most cases, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or similar performance-based incentives.
+Incentives like these are normally handled at the state level.

 Best Regional Coverage